The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/13-project-week.md

 **🧠 Project 3: Quiz Game** (The most challenging and new!)
 Develop a multiple-choice quiz application with questions, scoring, and replay functionality.

-## Tips for Success

-- **Leverage The Case Study**: Make use of the [Task Manager Case Study](https://github.com/The-Marcy-Lab-School/swe-casestudy-1-cli-task-manager) as a guide for building your project.
-- **Refer to the Requirements**: Ensure that your project meets all of the requirements listed at the bottom of this page before submitting.
-- **Start Simple**: Get basic functionality working first, then add features
-- **Test Frequently**: Run your code often to catch issues early
-- **Plan Your Functions**: Think about what each function should do before coding
-- **Handle Edge Cases**: What happens if a user enters invalid input?
-- **Be Creative**: Add your own questions, features, or improvements!
-- **Use Meaningful Names**: Your variable and function names should explain their purpose

-*Remember: The goal is to demonstrate your understanding of JavaScript fundamentals while building something functional and fun!*

 ## Setup Instructions

 _Complete these steps after you have chosen your project!_